-- Determine what other PTA members will attend your meeting and get their contact information. - Read the legislator's biography on the legislative website, including knowing what committees they serve on.
-That is usually their area of expertise. - Review the WSPTA legislative priorities and full platform on the WSPTA website. - Plan your meeting with three parts.
+- Determine who else (other PTA members) will attend your meeting and get their contact information. - Read the legislator's biography on the Washington State Legislature website, including knowing what committees they serve on.
+That is usually their area of expertise. - Review the WSPTA legislative priorities and full platform on the WSPTA Advocacy webpage. - Plan your meeting with three parts.
 Remember, most meetings will only be 15 minutes, so planning who will speak and what will be said is critical.
-Use the Build Your Pitch document to help plan what you want to say!

-PART 1 - PRIORITIES: Share the current WSPTA short-term legislative priorities so they know what our members support.

-PART 2 - PITCH: Build your pitch in five easy steps:

-- Your Issue Talk about one issue your local PTA or council is passionate about.
+Use the Build Your Pitch document in the Advocacy section of Leadership Guides to help plan what you want to say! - 1.
+PART 1 PRIORITIES: Share the current WSPTA short-term legislative priorities so they know what our members support. - 2.
+PART 2 PITCH: Build your pitch in five easy steps: - Your Issue Talk about one issue your local PTA or council is passionate about.
 Describe your issue but be concise and to the point. - Fact or Statistic Share a noteworthy fact or statistic that relates to this issue. - Personal Story Share a personal story that goes with the fact or statistic.
-Who on your team has a relevant story to share? - The Ask Be specific about what you want them to do (for example, vote yes on a specific bill.) - The Close Share three to five words for the person you are meeting with to remember.
+Identify who on your team has a relevant story1 to share keep to 3-4 minutes, if possible. - The Ask Be specific about what you want them to do (for example, vote yes on a specific bill, support more funding for student mental health specialists in schools.)

+• The Close - Share a catchy phrase, leave an image in their minds, or close with three to five words for the person you are meeting with to remember.

-PART 3 - RELATIONSHIP BUILDING: If you have time, ask what is most important to the legislator.
+3. PART 3 - RELATIONSHIP BUILDING: If you have time, ask what is most important to the legislator.
 Perhaps you can be a resource.

-- Plan a practice session (phone call or remote meeting) before the event, if possible, to: - 1.
-Brief attendees on important information and expectations. - 2.
-Have meeting attendees download the WSPTA virtual background to use during the meeting.
-Make sure they know how to use the virtual background. - 3.
-Make sure attendees are familiar with the remote meeting platform being used (Zoom, Teams, etc.) and that everyone downloads any needed updates prior to the meeting. - 4.
-Assign a person to host the meeting and share any documents or videos.
-Do a test run sharing documents/videos to ensure everything runs smoothly during your meeting. - 5.
-Practice running the meeting do introductions, share your priority, and share your stories.
-Make sure you can stay within the allotted meeting time. - Confirm with PTA attendees multiple times meeting date, time, and the meeting link. - Confirm with the legislative assistant a few days prior to the meeting.
+- Plan a practice session (phone call or remote meeting) before the event, if possible, to: - Brief attendees on important information and expectations. - If the meeting will be virtual, have meeting attendees download the WSPTA virtual background to use during the meeting.
+Make sure they know how to use the virtual background. - Make sure attendees are familiar with the remote meeting platform being used (Zoom, Teams, etc.) and that everyone downloads any needed updates prior to the meeting. - Assign a person to host the meeting and share any documents or videos.
+Do a test run sharing documents/videos to ensure everything runs smoothly during your meeting. - Practice running the meeting do introductions, share your priority, and share your stories.
+Make sure you can stay within the allotted meeting time. - Confirm with PTA attendees multiple times meeting date, time, and the meeting link, if applicable. - Confirm with the legislative assistant a few days prior to the meeting.